fredericscode/RailsVideoCallApp/README.md

 ```
 Now if you test the app, you will see that everything is working fine.

+                                         GIF

+  ###### VIII- 2.
+Realitme updates for state changes using action cable

-Next, we are nwo going to add realtime update to the appearance dot everytime a developer's state changes.
+Next, we are now going to add realtime updates to the appearance dot(the icon next to the dev's name) everytime a developer's state changes.
 This means that when a developer goes online, all the developers that are logged in will see the appearance dot on that developer's card change from red to green, and from green to red when the developer goes offline.
 To do this, we are going to use action cable.
-First, let's create an appearance channel.
+First, let's create an ```appearance``` channel.
 Run this code in your terminal:
 ```terminal
 rails g channel appearance
 ```